Optimization and Generalization Guarantees for Weight Normalization: Problem setup: deep learning with WeightNorm

 We introduce some additional notation.
 For two vectors $\pi,\bar{\pi}\in\R^q$, $\cos(\pi,\bar{\pi})$ denotes the cosine of the angle between $\pi$ and $\bar{\pi}$.
 We define the Euclidean ball around $\pi$ with radius $\rho>0$ by $B_{\rho}^{\euc}(\pi) := \left\{ \hat{\pi} \in \R^q ~\mid \| \hat{\pi} - \pi \|_2 \leq \rho \right\}$.

-Finally, we point out that the original WeightNorm paper by~\cite{Salimans2016WeightNorm} also has a scalar scaling multiplying the normalized weight vectors $W_i^{(l)}/\norm{W_i^{(l)}}_2$, $l\in[L]$.
-However, their work considers optimizing over such scaling, whereas we consider a fixed scaling for our analysis.
+Finally, we point out that the original WeightNorm paper by~\cite{Salimans2016WeightNorm} also has a scalar multiplying the normalized weight vectors $W_i^{(l)}/\norm{W_i^{(l)}}_2$, $l\in[L]$.
+Their work considers optimizing over such scalars whereas we consider a fixed scaling for our analysis.